papers-we-love/papers-we-love.github.io/source/2014-07-09-erik-hinton-derivative-regular-type-type-one-hole-contexts.html.markdown

 ## Bio

 Erik Hinton ([@erikhinton](https://twitter.com/erikhinton)) is an interactive developer for The New York Times.
 His interests include building a platform for the digital humanities, subversively deploying Haskell applications when no one is watching, analytic philosophy, and the connections between medieval mystical Judaism and all of the above.

-## Details

-Doors open at 7 pm; the presentation will begin at 7:30 pm; and, yes, there will be beer and pizza.

-After Erik presents the paper, we will open up the floor to discussion and questions.

-We hope that you'll read the paper before the meetup, but don't stress if you can't.
-If you have any questions, thoughts, or related information, please visit our [*github-thread*](https://github.com/papers-we-love/papers-we-love/issues/118) on the matter.

-Additionally, if you have any papers you want to add to the repository above (papers that you love!), please send us a [pull request](https://github.com/papers-we-love/papers-we-love/pulls).
-Also, if you have any ideas/questions about this meetup or the Papers-We-Love org, just open up an issue.

 ## Sponsors